Stuart Townsend: Personal life

-Townsend's father, Peter, was a golfer, who played in the 1969 and 1971 Ryder Cups.
-He has a brother, Dylan Townsend, and sister, Chloe Townsend, from his father's first marriage to Lorna Townsend, who died in 1994 of a brain haemorrhage.
+Townsend's father, Peter, was a golfer who played in the 1969 and 1971 Ryder Cups.
+He has a brother, Dylan, and sister, Chloe, from his father's first marriage to Lorna Townsend, who died in 1994 of a brain haemorrhage.
 Townsend has two half-siblings, Hugo and Ella, from his father's second marriage, to Swedish-born Sofia.

-He dated actress Charlize Theron after meeting her on the set of 2002's Trapped.
+Stuart dated actress Charlize Theron after meeting her on the set of 2002's Trapped.
 The couple lived together in Los Angeles and Ireland.
 They said they considered themselves married without an actual marriage, with Townsend stating, "We didn't have a ceremony.
 I don't need a certificate or the state or the church to say otherwise.
 So no, there's no big official story on a wedding, but we are married....
 I consider her my wife and she considers me her husband."
 Theron split from Townsend when they came back on day two of a planned ten-day holiday in Mexico in January 2010.

 In May 2015, Townsend's brother said that Stuart had settled down in Costa Rica, where he had bought some land and was living with a woman from that country, who was expecting their second child at that time.
-In 2019, Townsend was living in Santa Monica with his wife and two children, Desmond and Ezra, and was arrested after a domestic dispute.
+In 2019, Townsend was living in Santa Monica with his wife and two children, and was arrested after a domestic dispute; no charges were filed.